ynos999/projekts/README.md

-# **SwiftHub: A Django-Based Project Management System**
+# ** A Django-Based Project Management System**

 - **Frontend**: HTML, CSS, JavaScript, AdminLTE3
-**SwiftHub** is a robust and flexible project management system built using Django and AdminLTE3.
+**Project Management** is a robust and flexible project management system built using Django and AdminLTE3.
 It is designed to enhance team collaboration, streamline task tracking, and simplify project progress monitoring.
-With its modern interface and rich features, **SwiftHub** caters to organizations, teams, and individuals aiming for efficient project workflows.
+With its modern interface and rich features, **Project Management** caters to organizations, teams, and individuals aiming for efficient project workflows.

 ---